oh2mp/esp32_smart_rv/README.md

 In the main program code there are defines for push button and backlight LED.
 Connect a button between the pin and ground and connect the LED pin to the display's BL pin.
-Short press increases the lightness of the screen and long press switches the unit to the portal mode.
+Short press increases the lightness of the screen and long press (5s) switches the unit to the portal mode.
+HINT: An automatic brightness is also possible by putting an LDR between the LED pin and display's BL pin.
+Then the brightness setting acts as the maximum brightness.

 ```c
 #define BUTTON 12                // push button for lightness and long press starts portal